ashwani312/ReactHabitTracker/README.md

-Certainly!
-Here's a sample GitHub README file for your Habit Tracker app:

 # Habit Tracker App

 This is a Habit Tracker application built using React.js, Redux Toolkit, and React Redux.
 The app allows users to track their daily habits and mark them as done or not done.